 - Small amounts of canned pumpkin (NOT canned pumpkin pie mix) added to meals

 - A tablespoon of active yogurt added to meals for probiotic support (Use only plain yogurt and avoid any products with artificial sweeteners as some of these are toxic to dogs.)

 - Offer ice cubes made from diluted low sodium broth to encourage hydration

-- Organic Full Spectrum CBD Oil for dogs may help improve overall gut health
+- Organic Full Spectrum Hemp Oil may help improve overall gut health